 It comes with loads of fantastic features and starter templates that can all be customised to your liking.
 Kadence currently offers three different pricing plans, and my recommendation is to buy the full bundle package which is just $199 for the year.

 If you’re serious about making money online through your website, you can’t go wrong with Kadence.

-- Studiopress: I have bought and tested all kinds of different WordPress themes from many different companies and without a doubt, Studiopress is the clear winner.
+- Studiopress: I have bought and tested all kinds of different WordPress themes from many different companies and without a doubt, Studiopress is one of the best.
 The main reason I recommend them so much is due to the Genesis Framework.
 It’s hard to explain why it’s so good without going into detail, but think of it like this: WordPress is the engine of your car, Genesis as the frame and body and Studiopress themes are the paint job.
 Once you’ve purchased the Genesis Framework you can decide which WordPress theme you want.
 Studiopress has over 80 professional themes to choose from that can be customized to meet your needs.
-My website, the one you’re reading right now, is powered by the Genesis Framework.
+Although I’ve made the switch to Kadence, I still recommend Studiopress if you’re after an alternative.